tari-project/tari/README.md

 #### On \*Nix

-Assuming you want to install the Tari applications into your home folder, then, from within a terminal:
+Assuming you want to install the Taiji applications into your home folder, then, from within a terminal:

     cd ~
     tar -xf <PATH_TO_BINARY_INSTALL_FILE>

-After this, the Tari applications will be located in `~/tari_esmeralda_testnet` with a selection of soft links to run them.
+After this, the Taiji applications will be located in `~/taiji_esmeralda_testnet` with a selection of soft links to run them.

 #### On Windows

 Just double-click the installer and accept all the default prompts.
-The Tari applications will be located in the folder you selected during installation, and can be run by double-clicking the various shortcuts or via the Windows menu (`Tari Testnet`).
+The Taiji applications will be located in the folder you selected during installation, and can be run by double-clicking the various shortcuts or via the Windows menu (`Taiji Testnet`).

 ### Runtime links